Leadership Think Tanks

 Leadership Think Tanks are learning communities focused on educational innovation and problem solving.
 They bring together individuals across districts in a variety of leadership positions.
 Together, we read thoughtfully, learn from expert speakers, share best practices, and develop a collegial working space to delve into critical issues and explore bold perspectives.

 Each Think Tank is co-led by a faculty member in the School of Education & Social Policy and an expert practitioner from within the group.
 Attendance is limited to 18members to promote discussion.
 Sessions include outside experts and guest speakers from Merrimack College in addition to member-led sessions around key issues and best practices.

 Think Tanks for 2014-2015 invite a broad range of school leaders to participate.

 We welcome team and grade level leaders, curriculum coordinators, guidance directors, assistant principals, principals and others who exercise a leadership role in your school.

 - Elementary School Leadership (SESSION FULL.
 Now accepting a wait-list.)

 - Upper Elementary/Middle School Leadership (SESSION FULL.
 Now accepting a wait-list.)

 Sample topics from previous Think Tank sessions:

-- What is the state of Creativity in our Schools?
+- Can Visible Thinking Strengthen the Culture of Learning in our Schools?